aftabh4004/dockerprojectIIEC-RISE/README.md

 ```
 Give your file name in place of myfile.java

-vim editor will be open , edit the code accrodingly.
+vim editor will be open, edit the code accordingly.

-##Thank you
+## Thank you